This also applies to cable, chain, and webbing.

-Moving gear with your keyboard is handy when you only want to move it a few pixels, when you want to move it up/down or side-to-side, and when you want to put gear near other gear but you don't want them to connect (which would happen if you drop the gear using your mouse).
+Moving gear with your keyboard is handy when you only want to move it a few pixels, when you want to move it up/down or side-to-side, and when you want to put gear near other gear but you don't want them to connect (which will happen if you drop the gear using your mouse).

 If you move an item that is connected to other gear, the gear will disconnect.
-However, if press and hold the Ctrl key while moving gear, the connected gear will move with the item you are dragging.
+However, if you press and hold the Ctrl key while moving gear, the connected gear will move with the item you are dragging.

 You can select multiple pieces of gear and then drag all of the selected gear (without pressing Ctrl).

 A setting on the View toolbar controls whether an item should "snap" to the nearest gridline when it is moved.